surcoufx83/Picalyzer/README.md

 ## Groups
 To get animals grouped you must append **&Groups=["Control":1:2;"25mg":3:4;"50mg":5:6]** to the analyzing process url like *http://localhost/Picalyzer/analyze.php?Folder=test&Groups=["Control":1:2;"25mg":3:4;"50mg":5:6]*.
 The syntax is always:
+* &Groups= - To tell the script, that the groups definition is coming next.
 * [ - opening bracket
+* As often as needed, separated by semicolon:
   * "Groupname": - Your name for the group in quotation marks followed by colon
   * 1:2 - The start end end column for this group.
 On a 24 well plate you have 6 columns (1...6), so 1:2 means the first to columns of the plate.
+* ] - closing bracket.

 # Result